“TABOO TOPIC 1 - The Taboo Topics about creating for Self Publish clients. - Pt 1”

 Within these two types of clients then we have two more ramifications:

-TYPE 1 - The ones which although having a vision of how the book can be worked out to look like the image they had in their imagination while writing it, understand that the illustrator is a professional that is here to help them in creating the most professional looking product at the end.
+TYPE 1 - The ones which although having a vision of how the book can be worked out to look like the image they had in their imagination while writing it, understand that the illustrator is a professional that is there to help them in creating the most professional looking product at the end.

 TYPE 2 - The ones who think that when they are hiring a professional illustrator they are just hiring someone to draw for them, sometimes a book already based on some initial amateur sketches and where no margin for input from the artist is allowed.
 In short, they just need someone to use as a remote-controlled pencil; usually to achieve their exact vision.
+Those tend to be the ones that then later scream for professionalism from artists they sometimes pay less than $15 per pic.

 In fact...the second type of "client" is the reason, publishers usually buy the rights to the stories and then keep the original writers well away from determining how their story will be rendered visually.